-2017-2018 COOP study group: Curating Positions: Practising Organisation Under Present Conditions ~ Marwa Arsanios, Emily Pethick, Leire Vergara ~ Partner: The Showroom
+2017-2018 COOP study group: Curating Positions: Practising Organisation Under Present Conditions ~ Marwa Arsanios, Emily Pethick, Leire Vergara ~ Partner: The Showroom in London.

-will explore discursive artistic, curatorial and organisational practices that challenge conventional artistic and exhibition thinking and formats.
+Curating Positions will explore discursive artistic, curatorial and organisational practices that challenge conventional artistic and exhibition thinking and formats.

 Through the seminar series the group will work closely together on collectively building body of curatorial research and on developing an organisational platform/practice.
 We will create generative framework as a productive site that can facilitate, mediate and communicate the research and practices of the group and other guests, collaborators and publics, developed over the course of the DAI itinerary.